bhanuhu/yoga/README.md

 Follow these steps to set up and run the Yoga Payment System on your local machine:

 1.Clone the Repository:

 git clone https://github.com/bhanuhu/yoga.git
 cd yoga

 2. Install Dependencies:

-# Use your package manager, e.g., npm or yarn
+//Use your package manager, e.g., npm or yarn npm install
-npm install

 3.Run the Application:

 npm start

 4.Configuration:

 Change the proxy to local backend server.

 5.Access the Application:

 Open your web browser and go to http://localhost:3000 to access the Yoga Payment System.